Alexander Sukhomlin: Biography

 In August 1943 Sukhomlin became chief of staff of the 10th Guards Army and in September was named its commander.
 He replaced Kuzma Trubnikov, who was blamed for the early failures of Operation Suvorov, an attempt to liberate Smolensk.
 Under Sukhomlin the 10th Guards broke through the right flank of the German IX Army Corps of 4th Army west of Yelnya on September 15 and then advanced on Smolensk from the southwest.
 The troops under his command earned distinction for their performance during the operation.

 In February 1944 Sukhomlin became the deputy chief of the Frunze Military Academy.
 In January 1949 he was appointed head of the military history department and then in December 1953 he was appointed senior lecturer in the Department of Strategy at the K. Е. Voroshilov Higher Military Academy (now the Military Academy of the General Staff of the Armed Forces of Russia).
-In February 1956 he went on a foreign trip to the People's Republic of China and served as senior military adviser to the head of the PLA military academy.
+In February 1956 he travelled to the People's Republic of China and served as senior military adviser to the head of the PLA military academy.
 In May 1959 he was seconded to the Commander-in-Chief of the Soviet Ground Forces and in June he was seconded to the General Staff of the Armed Forces of the Soviet Union for research work.
 In August 1960 he returned to the General Staff military academy as a senior lecturer in the Department of Strategy.
 He retired from active service in June 1963.